-- Amends the Social Security Act to expand health care coverage availability for working individuals with disabilities. - Allows states to offer buy-in to Medicaid for beneficiaries with disabilities; states are free to establish their own income and resource standards, including having the option of no income or asset limits.
+- Amends the Social Security Act to expand health coverage for working individuals with disabilities. - Allows states to offer buy-in to Medicaid for beneficiaries with disabilities; states are free to establish their own income and resource standards, including having the option of no income or asset limits.